Table of Contents

 Chest Tool Boxes

-- Pros: Offer the most storage capacity and can be easily removed from the truck.
+These are standalone boxes that sit directly in the truck bed.- Pros: Offer the most storage capacity and can be easily removed from the truck.

 - Cons: Take up significant bed space and can be heavy to move.
 Security can be a concern if not bolted down.